PACE-challenge/pacechallenge.org/2025/hs.md

 In fact, Hitting Set is also NP-complete and W$[2]$-complete.
 However, it is fpt on several structurally restricted classes of set systems, e.g. set systems where the size of each set is bounded by a constant and set systems of bounded VC-dimension (see [Literature](#literature)).

+## Verifier and test set
+A verifier with a small test set is now available on [Github](https://github.com/MarioGrobler/hs_verifier).

 ## Tracks

 ### Exact Track